Business Partner

 As already mentioned if a business partner of any type is blocked, it is not possible to Complete (or book) some document types.
 However, it is always possible to Void them.
 Etendo shows an error message stating that it is not possible to complete a document for a business partner set as on hold.

-Vendor accounting tab allows the user to configure the ledger accounts to be used while posting vendor related transactions such as vendor liabilities and vendor advance payments to the general ledger.
+Use the Vendor Accounting tab to configure the ledger accounts to be used while posting vendor related transactions such as vendor liabilities and vendor advance payments to the general ledger.

-The user can configure for each supplier or creditor and available accounting schema, the ledger accounts to be used in:
+Configure for each supplier or creditor and each general ledger your organization uses the ledger accounts to be used in:

 -